IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/getting-started/accessing-tomtom-indigo-sdk-example-sources.md

 git checkout main
 ```

-The source is tagged for each releases of the SDK.
-To see source specific to a version, run the
+The source is tagged for each release of the SDK.
+To see the source specific to a version, run the
 following command:

 ```cmd